sfstoolbox/sfs-matlab/README.md

 #### Near-field compensated higher order Ambisonics

-The following will simulate the field of a virtual plane wave with a frequency of 800 Hz traveling into the direction (0 -1 0), synthesized with 2.5D NFC-HOA.
+In the following we will simulate the field of a virtual plane wave with a frequency of 800 Hz traveling into the direction (0 -1 0), synthesized with 2.5D NFC-HOA.

 ```Matlab